kubernetes/minikube/site/content/en/docs/commands/stop.md

 ### Options

 ```
       --all                   Set flag to stop all profiles (clusters)
-      --cancel-scheduled-stop   cancel any existing scheduled stop requests
+      --cancel-scheduled      cancel any existing scheduled stop requests
       --keep-context-active   keep the kube-context active after cluster is stopped.
 Defaults to false.
   -o, --output string         Format to print stdout in.
 Options include: [text,json] (default "text")
 ```

 ### Options inherited from parent commands